 At a local level, there are many newspapers.
 Some of them serve to a whole state, others to regions and cities.
-However, there is not a public and reliable census that depicts the characteristics of the local and regional newspapers' industries in Mexico.
+However, there is not a public and reliable census or directory that lists the characteristics of the local and regional newspapers' and printed industries in Mexico.
 There are two important trends that can be observed in the local level.
-First, in the last two decades, local newspapers have experienced concentration and centralisation processes, where media firms and holdings acquire local newspapers and then incorporate them into national groups.
+First, in the past two decades, local newspapers have experienced concentration and centralisation processes, where media firms and holdings acquire local newspapers and then incorporate them into national groups.
 For example, by the end of the 20th century, Guadalajara, the second largest city in the country, had a strong local newspaper market composed of ten local companies.
-However, in the second decade of the 20th century, El Informador was the only newspaper owned by a local family, and the rest of the newspapers were owned by national holdings such as OEM, Grupo Reforma, and Milenio.
+However, in the second decade of the 20th century, El Informador was the only traditional newspaper owned by a local family, and the rest of the newspapers were owned by national holdings such as OEM, Grupo Reforma, and Milenio.
 These patterns can be found in other states of the country.

 Secondly, local newspapers, and journalism at large, have experienced serious threats from local governments and criminal organizations.
 According to Artículo 19’s report, “Democracia simulada, nada que aplaudir” (Simulated Democracy, Nothing to Applaud), Mexico has “silence zones” where newspapers and journalists in general cannot publish critical information about public issues and topics related to the war on drugs because their safety is jeopardized.
 For example, in 2017, in Chihuahua, Miroslava Breach, a journalist that worked for the newspaper La Jornada, was assassinated after publishing information related to drug cartels.
 However, Miroslava’s case only exemplifies a reality that pervades many states in Mexico, such Veracruz, Tamaulipas, Oaxaca and Guerrero.
 In these regions, local politicians and drug dealers have the power of controlling what is published in newspapers.

 These numbers show that in a country of 120 million inhabitants, legacy newspapers do not have a large readership base.
-Moreover, it shows that legacy newspapers are read by a social elite composed of politicians, public servants, investors, scholars, students, and so forth.
+Moreover, it shows that legacy newspapers are manly read by a social elite composed of politicians, public servants, investors, scholars, students, and so forth.
 Minority groups have at times organised to produce content that is relevant for them, however, there are no scholarly available sources that document these cases.

-On top of the aforementioned characteristics of the Mexican newspapers, it is worth to mention that this industry has suffered the symptoms of the financial crisis of many other newspapers' industries around the globe, such as a decline in the readership due to a migration of the audiences to other media platforms such as television, cable, and digital news, as well as the impacts of the financial global crises of 1994, 2002, and 2008 that led many private companies to stop advertising in the print versions of newspapers.
+This industry in Mexico has also suffered the symptoms of the financial crisis of many other newspapers' industries around the globe, such as a decline in the readership due to audience migration to other media platforms such as television, cable, and digital news, as well as the impacts of the financial global crises of 1994, 2002, 2008, and 2020, that led many private companies to stop buying advertising in the print versions of newspapers.